 IG, TR and MH standardized nomenclature based on the IMGT-ONTOLOGY concepts of identification (standardized keywords), description (standardized labels), classification (gene and allele nomenclature) and numerotation (IMGT unique numbering and IMGT Collier de Perles) have been crucial in the development of immunoinformatics.
+We are currently developing the concept of localization to annotate and manage the copy number variations (CNV) and polymorphisms by insertion/deletion in the Homo sapiens IG and TR loci.

-These concepts are more necessary than ever in large scale genome sequencing, immune repertoire NGS studies and antigen receptor biotechnology for immunotherapy.
+These concepts are necessary more than ever in large scale genome sequencing, immune repertoire NGS studies and antigen receptor biotechnology for immunotherapy.
 Future directions consist in promoting WHO/IUIS/IMGT nomenclature for new data originating from genome analysis, repertoire next generation sequencing and antibody engineering.

-Montpellier, September 01, 2014
+Montpellier, September 28, 2015